prathvihan108/code2learn/LEARN/JAVA/CODES/java/main_java/java-learn/objectOrientedprogramming/01Basics/001keys/key.md

 ##########################################################################################

-Access Modifier	within class	within package	outside package by subclass only  outside ppackage
+Access Modifier	within class	within package	outside package by subclass only()  outside ppackage
 public	            y               y               y                               y protected	        y               y               y                               n Default             y               y               n                              n private	            y               n               n                               n
+//note:one which inheriit the class from another package is reffered here as a "outside package by sub class"
 //notice: that:Even protected can be accessed within package directly by object,and also ouside the packge but only by subclasses

 //private is accessible only within class directly

 //Default is within the package ,but not outside of package or subclass too

-//public accessible every where
+//public accessible every whereherit the the class from another package

 //these rules are applicable for both class variables and class methods